isomerpages/moe-kranjipri/_our-curriculum/Departments/Mathematics.md

 *         After-School Remediation for P2 to P6
 *         Small-class teaching to support the students’ varied learning needs

-**Tips for parents**
+##### **Tips for parents**

 Help to develop number sense in the following ways:

-    ü  Make Math fun at home by playing games involving math concepts.
-Games can be used to promote critical thinking

-        and reasoning skills.
+ Make Math fun at home by playing games involving math concepts.
+Games can be used to promote critical thinking and reasoning skills.

-> ü  Look for Math around us and talk about how it relates/connects to real-life situations
+  Look for Math around us and talk about how it relates/connects to real-life situations

-> ü  Encourage explanation of his/her thinking or reasoning when solving math problems
+  Encourage explanation of his/her thinking or reasoning when solving math problems

-> ü  Encourage right attitude to respond positively to errors
+  Encourage right attitude to respond positively to errors

-o   Always check his/her work before submission
+   Always check his/her work before submission

-o   Identify own errors
+   Identify own errors

-o   Reflect what has gone wrong
+   Reflect what has gone wrong

-o   Correct the errors
+  Correct the errors

-> ü  Encourage speed and accuracy in recalling basic math facts to strengthen basic calculation skills:
+ Encourage speed and accuracy in recalling basic math facts to strengthen basic calculation skills:

-o   Commit to memory - Multiplication table
+   Commit to memory - Multiplication table

-o   Conversions of units/fractions/decimals/percentage
+   Conversions of units/fractions/decimals/percentage

 In preparation of Math examinations:

-> ü  Do not over-do home-based practice papers
+ Do not over-do home-based practice papers

-> ü  Enable your child to do full practice papers in one sitting (within the stipulated time)
+ Enable your child to do full practice papers in one sitting (within the stipulated time)

-> ü  Encourage good time management
+Encourage good time management